 5. Timing is everything

-So you’ve got the content of your push notifications mastered and you’ve a cracking, relevant, valuable and personalised message ready to go out.
-And then you send it while your user is asleep... *facepalm*
+So you’ve got the content of your push notifications mastered and you’ve got a cracking, relevant, valuable and personalized message ready to go out.
+And then you send it while your user is asleep...*facepalm*

 7. Adapt quickly